jsdelivrbot/The-Solar-System/README.md

 ```
 ## TODOs:
-List of things I have to do and would appreciate immediate help on:
+List of things to probably do (and would appreciate immediate help on):

-1. Add a ellipical orbit depicting equal areas covered by an orbiting planet anywhere in aphelion and perihelion.
+1. Add an ellipical orbit depicting equal areas covered by an orbiting planet around the Sun.
 Between page 11-12.
 2. Add tilt to Earth's rotational axis and depict seasons.
 Between page 14-15.
 3. Add an experiment to show differential fluid flow of Sun.
 Between page 24-25.
 4. Add switch to toggle synchronous and asynchronous rotation of Moon.
 Page 30-31.
 5. Demonstrate morning/evening star situations relative to Earth.
 Page 38-39.
-6. Demonstrate the gap between Mars and Jupiter.
+6. Demonstrate the gap between Mars and Jupiter, demonstrate the belt of asteroids in between.
 Page 51-52.
+7. Do a visual experiment to explain projectile motion in gravity.
+Of Mars, Jupiter and how the trajectory changes from parabolic to circular to hyperbolic as one nears the escape velocity.
+8. Do a visual experiment to explain gravity slingshots.

 ## Contributing